ik4vrb/ds-4002-team-aai-project-1/README.md

 | num_words      | The exact number of words that the hook has |

 ### List of Words
-For the inital EDA we also generated a list of around 1000 positive and negative words.
+For the inital EDA, a list of around 1000 positive and negative words is needed.
 This data set contained the following:

 |    Column     |  Description  |
 | ------------- | ------------- |